UbuntuGNOMEMarketing/ubuntugnome/readme.md

-# Hybrid Base
+# Ubuntu GNOME

-Please fork me.

-I'm a starter theme for the [Hybrid Core framework](http://themehybrid.com/hybrid-core).
-Make sure to do a "recursive" Git clone so that the framework will be added as a sub-module.
+This is the official WordPress theme for the [Ubuntu GNOME website](http://ubuntugnome.org).